BadGraphixD/reglex/README.md

 can't be matched anymore, it has to backtrack to the last checkpoint.
 Since all tokens are parsed by the same state-machine, we don't need to run the parser over the same chars multiple times.
 Only the chars since the last checkpoint need to be parsed again.

+The lexer specification also allows for multiple parsers to be specified in a single `.reglex` file.
+For this to work, each new parser must be named.
+The first parser does not necessarily need a name.
+During a code action, the function `void reglex_switch_parser(const char *name)` can be called, to change the parser.
+Per default, the first parser in the spec file is chosen in the beginning.

 ### Example: